programminghistorian/jekyll/lessons/understanding-regular-expressions.md

 Applying regular expressions
 ----------------------------

-Let’s start to use some of these to remove the page headings with date and page number.
+Let's start to use some of these to remove the page headings with date and page number.
 Switch back to your LibreOffice Writer window.

 *Replace:* `^.*February 21.*1908.*$` *with nothing* (4 matches).